tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Examples</td>
-			<td>[dwc:class="Insecta": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:class has an equivalent at the rank of Class in the bdq:sourceAuthority"],[dwc:class="Magnoleopsida": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT,Response.comment="dwc:class does not have an equivalent at the rank of Class in the bdq:sourceAuthority"]</td>
+			<td>[dwc:class="Insecta": Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment="dwc:class has an equivalent at the rank of Class in the bdqval:sourceAuthority"],[dwc:class="Magnoleopsida": Response.status=RUN_HAS_RESULT, Response.result=NOT_COMPLIANT,Response.comment="dwc:class does not have an equivalent at the rank of Class in the bdqval:sourceAuthority"]</td>
 		</tr>
 		<tr>
 			<td>Type</td>